-We are the Thames Valley Branch of the British Science Association, which is the UK’s nationwide, open membership organisation, providing opportunities for people of all ages to learn about and get more involved with science.
+We are the Reading Branch of the British Science Association, which is the UK’s nationwide, open membership organisation, providing opportunities for people of all ages to learn about and get more involved with science.
 Established in 1831, the British Science Association organises major initiatives across the UK, including the annual British Science Festival, British Science Week, regional and local events, and an extensive programme for young people in schools and colleges.

 Meet our committee